Snowball Cookies with Walnuts

 Orange and walnut work well together, and the combination with the black walnuts — a diamond of a nut that makes regular walnuts feel like rhinestones — and the orange flower water, plus the softness of the powdered sugar all make for a luxurious bite.
 They actually feel cooling in your mouth.
 I defy you to eat just one.

 Make them in one-bite balls, as these cookies are crumbly.
-Oh, and while this is a small snowball cookie recipe, fit for two people, it scales up perfectly to at least four times, so you can make enough to give as gifts.
+Oh, and while this is recipe for snowball cookies with walnuts isn’t huge, it scales up perfectly to at least four times, so you can make enough to give as gifts.
 Once made, these cookies will keep at room temperature in a covered container for a few days.

 5 from 4 votes

+I prefer black walnuts or butternuts or hickory nuts, but regular walnuts or pecans are fine.
 You can buy black walnuts in many supermarkets.
-Or you can use regular walnuts, but they are not as good as the wild ones for this kind of recipe.
-Using cake flour improves the texture of these cookies, but you can certainly use all-purpose; my mum does.
+Using cake flour improves the texture of these cookies, but you can certainly use all-purpose.

 Course: Dessert